We provide complete care for infectious diseases, from identifying the causes of an infection to the best treatments for it.

-All of our physicians received specialized training in infectious disease.
-After completing four years of medical school and three years of training in internal medicine, an infectious disease specialist spends at least two years of focused study on infectious diseases.
-The Polyclinic specialists are also board certified by the American Board of Internal Medicine in Infectious Disease.
+All of our specialists have completed four years of medical school, three years of internal medicine training and at least two years of study focused on infectious diseases.
+And all are board certified by the American Board of Internal Medicine in Infectious Disease.

 - Bone and joint infections